sborrazas/worldnews/README.md

 Make sure no errors come up before proceeding.

-Note: it is recommended to add more RAM to the VM through Virtualbox to run the app.

 You may now get into the VM by running `vagrant ssh`.
 Vagrant access the repo from `/vagrant`.
 However, an easier way to start the server is with the included script: